heading

 Who Can Benefit from Speech Therapy?

-Children with various communication or feeding challenges can benefit from speech-language therapy.
+Children with various communication or feeding challenges can benefit from speech- language therapy.
+This includes those with speech, language, voice, fluency, and social communication difficulties, as well as feeding and swallowing issues.

 • Speech Delay: Late development of clear, age-appropriate sounds.